Svelar Documentation

 Module Communication

-──► Notifications Module (SendWelcomeEmail)
+──► Notifications listener (SendWelcomeEmail)

 See Architecture & Module Communication for the full guide, including patterns, anti-patterns, shared contracts, and testing strategies.